subsquid/specs/sql-research/2025-05-12-duckdb-timeline.md

 * The learning opportunities we obtain by building the SQL engine based on smaller building blocks.

-In this document, I discuss the effort needed to build the first iteration of the DuckDB extension.
+In this document, I discuss the effort needed to finish the first iteration of the DuckDB extension.

 ## Scope